holidayextras/holidayextras.github.com/_posts/2016-02-12-my-experince-of-becoming-a-tester.md

 My next challenge was to learn, learn and learn.
 By the end of my first 2 weeks my brain was frazzled.
 I don’t think I had ever absorbed so much information.

 I spent two weeks shadowing other testers before being told I would be joining my own pod which was exciting but also gave me a sense of anxiousness.
-Everything was brand new and I had moments where I thought and asked myself, ‘Am I ever going to understand this?”.
+Everything was brand new and I had moments where I thought and asked myself, "Am I ever going to understand this?”.

 I begun to start testing independently but was coming across all kinds of technical terminology.
-Such as, Tripapp, Render, HXML.I used to think gas mask was an item used in the war, but no, not at holiday extras, we use it as a host file manager.
+Such as, Tripapp, Render and HXML.I used to think gas mask was an item used in the war, but no, not at holiday extras, we use it as a host file manager.
 Who comes up with these names?